We’ve rounded up the top 20 marketing metrics that can fuel your business, so you don’t have to. Get the scoop inside this guide—you’re welcome 🫶

 Impressions measure the number of times your ad appears on a user's screen.
 Whether users notice the ad or not, every time it shows up counts as an impression.
 While impressions might not be as critical as some other ad metrics, they offer valuable insights into how widely your ad or social media content is circulating and your potential to engage viewers and drive conversions.

-You can't discuss impressions without mentioning cost per mille (CPM), which advertisers pay for every 1,000 ad impressions.
+You also can't discuss impressions without mentioning cost per mille (CPM), which advertisers pay for every 1,000 ad impressions.
 Your CPM can significantly influence your ad expenses and budget allocation.
 A higher budget typically results in more impressions, while a lower budget may limit your reach.

 On average, you can expect to pay $7.19 per 1000 Facebook impressions.
 Regarding cost per mille, Instagram impressions are slightly higher than Facebook's costs at $7.91 per 1,000 impressions.
 When it comes to Google Ads costs, most businesses are spending $0.51 – $1000 per 1000 impressions on average in 2024.
 A study found that the average TikTok CPM for video ads was $12.85.